-Indigenous Papua New Guineans account for 98 per cent of the populace, with Micronesians, Polynesians, Chinese, Europeans, Australians, and other expatriates making up the remaining 2 per cent.
-The indigenous people are often divided into four broad ethnic groups: New Guineans from the north of the main island, Papuans from the south of the main island, Highlanders from the mountains, and Islanders from the many islands mostly east of the main island.
+Indigenous Papua New Guineans account for 98 per cent of the populace, with Micronesians, Polynesians, Chinese, Europeans, Australians and other expatriates making up the remaining 2 per cent.
+The indigenous people are often divided into four broad ethnic groups: New Guineans from the north of the main island, Papuans from the south of the main island, Highlanders from the mountains and Islanders from the many islands mostly east of the main island.
 There is, however, considerable cultural variation within each of these groupings.
 Papua New Guinea has thousands of separate communities, some with only a few hundred people.
 They are divided by language, customs and tradition.

 The separatist struggle in the neighbouring Indonesian province of Papua, formerly known as Irian Jaya, prompted the flight of thousands of Papuans into Papua New Guinea from the mid-1980s onwards.
-Many of them remain within PNG in border-area jungle camps.
+Many of them remain within PNG, some in border-area jungle camps.

-The UNDP Human Development Index for 2004 ranks PNG at 133, indicating that Papua New Guineans have a poor quality of life as measured by life expectancy at birth (57.4), adult literacy (64.6 per cent), combined primary, secondary and tertiary enrolment ratio (41) and GDP per capita (US\$2,270).
-The Human Poverty Index (HPI) places PNG 60th out of 90 developing countries (last amongst all Pacific countries).
+The UNDP Human Development Index for 2006 ranks PNG at 139, indicating that Papua New Guineans have a poor quality of life as measured by life expectancy at birth (55.7 per cent), adult literacy (57.3 per cent - female as percentage of male 80.3 per cent), combined primary, secondary and tertiary enrolment ratio (41 per cent) and GDP per capita (US\$2,543).
+The Human Poverty Index (HPI) places PNG 75th out of 102 developing countries (last amongst all Pacific countries).